 Now that you’ve seen how easy it is to dry cherry tomatoes, I hope you never feel guilty again about tossing cherry tomatoes because you couldn’t eat them fast enough.
 Now you can dry them and save the guilt.

-Check out these other posts to help you dry more fruits and vegetables for winter.
+What is your favorite way to preserve tomatoes, or cherry tomatoes, for winter use?
+Have you tried dehydrating them?
+If you want more ideas, check out these other posts to help you dry more fruits and vegetables for winter.